puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

-Remember that because the `name` parameter is being explicitly set here, the resource *title* (`httpd`) only serves as an internal identifier for the resource—it doesn't actually determine the name of the package that will be installed.
+Remember that because the `name` parameter is being explicitly set here, the resource *title* (`httpd`) only serves as an internal identifier for the resource - it doesn't actually determine the name of the package that will be installed.

 ## Conditions